 How Long Can Sperm Live Inside the Body?

+5 Days inside the femle body.
 If the sperm does not reach the upper urinary tract is not expected to live longer than a couple of hours.
 If the sperm doesn’t even make it to the vagina, it is likely to die within a few minutes.
-Sperm live much longer when they are inside the body, rather than outside of it.
+Sperm survive live much longer when they are inside the body, rather than outside of it.
 They require a warm, humid and moist environment to survive, and the cool and dry environment offered outside of the female reproductive systems kill them off very quickly.
 As soon as the semen - the fluid the sperm is contained in - has dried, the sperm has essentially died.
-It is thought that the sperm may live longer in a warmer and moister environment, for example, in a warm bath, but at this stage the sperm would be very heavily diluted.
+It is thought that the sperm live longer in a warmer and moister environment, for example, in a warm bath, but at this stage the sperm would be very heavily diluted.
 There is still a chance that you could get pregnant in this manner, but the chances of it happening are incredibly slight.
 It is also unlikely that the sperm will find their way from the water into the vagina without a little assistance.
 That’s before you begin to think about bath bubbles and other substances, which will probably kill the fragile and sensitive sperm off immediately.

-Inside the Body
+Inside the Body - How Long Does Sperm Last?

 When sperm is inside the female body, things are a little different.
 The wet and warm environment offered by the female vagina gives the sperm the right conditions to live as long as possible to reach their end destination - that egg.
 After ejaculation occurs in the vagina, the sperm swim through, using the semen and female vaginal lubricant (mucus) to help them, in an attempt to reach the uterus.
+How long does sperm live?
 The vaginal area provides the perfect features for the sperm to survive, and in a very perfect environment, it is believed that sperm can live for up to five days and perhaps a little longer.
 As long as the sperm are alive in the female body, she can still get pregnant, especially if it is around the time that an egg is released.
-The majority of the sperm will die in the female body within two or three days.
+The majority of the sperm will die in the woman within two or three days.

 How about the Egg?

 So, sperm can live for no time at all outside of the female body, and for up to five days within the female body.
-But what about the egg that the female produces?
+But what about the egg that the woman produces?
 How long does that last?

 After it’s release from the ovary, the egg travels through the fallopian tube, and if it is not fertilised by a healthy sperm, it will die within a matter of days - usually 24-48 hours.
 If there are live sperm still in the body around this time, the egg can become fertilised.